Big Brain Academy: Big Brain Academy: Wii Degree

 Big Brain Academy: Wii Degree, known as Big Brain Academy for Wii in PAL regions, was released for the Wii on April 26, 2007, in Japan and later on June 11, 2007, in North America.
 The game utilises the Wii Remote as a pointer device and takes advantage of Mii avatars and the WiiConnect24 service for online multiplayer and score sharing.

 Big Brain Academy: Brain vs. Brain

 Big Brain Academy: Brain vs. Brain is the first new entry in the series in 14 years, which released for the Nintendo Switch on December 3, 2021.
 The game makes use of the system's handheld features such as the touchscreen, while also supporting docked mode for traditional play.

 Reception

 Games in the Big Brain Academy series have received mixed-to-positive reviews from critics, with the series praised for its multiplayer components and compared favourably to other Touch!
 Generations franchise Brain Age.
 The first two games have received "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA).

 Other media

 Big Brain Academy Board Game, a board game created by University Games inspired by the original DS version of the game, was released in 2007.
+Cards contain activities from the Nintendo DS game, with players competing in teams to determine who has more weight on the Brain-O-Meter Scale.
+By collecting snowflakes in the online Adobe Flash game UPIXO in Action: Mission in Snowdriftland, files for Big Brain Academy could be unlocked, which were promoted alongside other Nintendo DS and Wii games.
+Microgames based on Big Brain Academy have appeared in the WarioWare games WarioWare: D.I.Y. and WarioWare: Get It Together!.
+Additionally, Dr. Lobe, the series mascot, has appeared as stickers in Super Smash Bros.
+Brawl and as a Spirit in Super Smash Bros.
+Ultimate.